kartikrathee95/elevator_system/README.md

 9. Click on 3rd button, go to terminal and input : No_of_elevators and Maximum_floors_in_building
 10. Click Enter.
 11. System starts and UI will start once all testcases are fed to the system.

+In next step, we can run the system on multiple production servers and the scripts now are working in sync with the business logic:

+The further integration to productioon server will work like this on AWS: